RebelGuy/chat-mate/projects/server/readme.md

 # Project Details
 Debug and release environments both have their own folders in `./data` and `./dist` to ensure that ongoing development does not interfere with the ability to run release versions.

+Note: If fetching metadata incurs a "Rate limit exceeded" error, then YouTube has flagged us as a bot.
+A (temporary?) solution is to regenerate an auth token (see below).

 ## Scripts for development:
 1. `yarn install`.